Joe Flynn (American actor): Early career

 Flynn had an interest in theater before leaving northeastern Ohio.
 He established himself early as a ventriloquist and radio disc jockey.
 Flynn gained local celebrity as a director by guiding the Canfield Players in such productions as Harvey, Antigone and Pursuit of Happiness.

 He broke into television in pre-network days in Los Angeles.
 In 1948, he starred in his own local situation comedy, Yer Old Buddy, produced and broadcast by pioneering television station KTLA.

 After appearing in a number of stage plays, Flynn returned to Youngstown, where in 1950 he conducted an unsuccessful campaign for a seat in the Ohio Senate as a Republican.

 Following his electoral defeat, Flynn pursued his acting career and appeared in nearly 30 films, including many Disney films.
 He later recalled watching an audience's reaction to his performance in the 1956 horror film Indestructible Man starring Lon Chaney Jr. Although he played a serious part in the picture, people laughed, which convinced him that comedy was his forte.

-Flynn played a robber and cop murderer in a 1956 episode of Highway Patrol, was hard to recognize without the black glasses.
+Flynn played a robber and cop murderer in a 1956 episode of Highway Patrol, but was hard to recognize without the black glasses.

 Flynn starred in several episodes of the syndicated 1957–1958 series The Silent Service, a show dedicated to the Navy's submarine service during World War II.
 He played Mr. Kelley in 15 episodes of The Adventures of Ozzie and Harriet and appeared in other classic series such as The George Burns and Gracie Allen Show, The Twilight Zone, Gunsmoke (S4E27 as Onie Becker & S8E10 as "Liquor Drummer") and Make Room for Daddy.
 He was a regular on William Bendix's The Life of Riley.
 He appeared at least twice on NBC's The Ford Show, Starring Tennessee Ernie Ford.
 His appearance on March 30, 1961, was a patriotic program set at sea on the aircraft carrier USS Yorktown, to celebrate the 50th anniversary of naval aviation.
 He guest starred on Walter Brennan's ABC sitcom The Real McCoys, Tab Hunter′s NBC sitcom The Tab Hunter Show and on the syndicated western Pony Express.
 In 1961, Flynn appeared in season 1 of The Joey Bishop Show.